 No. FWS awards are not guaranteed every year.
-To reapply, you must file a FAFSA by January 17 each year indicating that you want Federal Work-Study.
+To reapply, you must submit a FAFSA every year by TU’s Priority Deadline and indicate that you want Federal Work-Study.

 A work-study award is an option to work, not a requirement.
 If a student chooses not to work, he/she should decline the Federal Work-Study award on the Towson Online Services account.

 If you do not see a Federal Work-Study Award in your financial aid package, you may contact the Financial Aid Office to be added to the waiting list.
 Funding levels vary each year, and being placed on the waiting list does not guarantee you will receive an award.
 The Financial Aid Office will notify you if you are eligible.
 You can still seek Regular Student Employment positions on campus which do not require FWS funding.

 It is the responsibility of the student and the supervisor to monitor your hours to keep track of your Federal Work Study award.
 If you do not know how much you have earned, please contact the Financial Aid Office to find out.

 If you have questions about your FWS award, contact the Financial Aid Office.

 If you have any questions about finding student employment, please contact the Career Center.